Care experience

 Fitness to practise

-Medical assessments of your mental and physical health and disclosure of criminal convictions apply to all paramedic courses and are based on current HCPC requirements.
-Paramedics are registered healthcare professionals and the ability to practise safely, effectively, and professionally is essential, so all applicants are required to follow our fitness to practise procedures.
+All paramedic courses need medical checks of your physical and mental health.
+You must also declare any criminal convictions.
+These are based on current HCPC requirements.
+Paramedics are registered healthcare professionals.
+You must be able to practise safely, effectively, and professionally.
+All applicants must follow our fitness to practise procedures.
 This means you're required to complete the following:

 - A health declaration form.
-Here, you must demonstrate that you're of good health, good character, and can satisfactorily pass occupational health screening.
-In addition, you'll be required to attend an Occupational Health Assessment with an NHS Trust.
-The University will, taking into account current HCPC regulations, make any reasonable adjustments if required for candidates who declare a specific learning difficulty, long-term health condition, or disability.
+You must demonstrate that you're of good health and good character.
+You must also be able to satisfactorily pass an occupational health screening.
+Also, you'll be required to attend an Occupational Health Assessment with an NHS Trust.
+In line with HCPC regulations, the University can make reasonable adjustments.
+This support is available for students with a specific learning difficulty, long-term health condition or disability.
 Please refer to the HEOPS paramedic student fitness standards(opens in new tab).

 - A self-declaration form about your conduct